Tenza/configurations/ArchLinux Installation/1 - Base System Installation.md

 #### Windows

 This method does not require any workaround and is as straightforward as `dd` under Linux.
-Just download the Arch Linux ISO, and with local administrator rights use the USBwriter utility to write to your USB flash memory.
+Just download the Arch Linux ISO, and with local administrator rights use the USBwriter utility to write to the USB.

 <pre>
 Download: <a href="http://sourceforge.net/projects/usbwriter/">http://sourceforge.net/projects/usbwriter/</a>